-The Company operates in a single reportable operating segment, which is the pre-development of mineral properties.
-The Company's sole mineral property interest, the King-king project, is located in the Philippines.
+The Company operates in a single reportable operating segment, which is the exploration and evaluation of its mineral property.
+The Company's sole mineral property interest, the Kingking Project, is located in the Philippines.

 E. Significant accounting estimates, judgments and assumptions